ADGEfficiency/programming-resources/fundamentals/tools.md

 # Key takeaways

-Use a toolset that you are comfortable with & enjoy - while constantly trying to fill gaps, learn shortcuts & use a mouse less
+Use a toolset that you are comfortable with & enjoy using & maintaining
+- learn shortcuts
+- slowly add new tools as you feel comfortable

+fill gaps, learn shortcuts & use a mouse less

 The basic toolset of a programmer includes
 - text editor (to edit code)